 The price of parenthood

-For Kristina Windt, of Easthampton, Mass., those were reasons enough to ditch her credit card debt before trying to get pregnant.
+For Kristina Windt, the financial cost of raising a child was enough to ditch her credit card debt before trying to get pregnant.
 “Kids and debt are both stressful,” she says.
 “If I’m going to be up most of the night with a screaming baby, I don’t want to be lying awake the rest of it wondering how I’m going to afford day care.”

 Still, plenty of parents are winging it.
 Ellie Kay should know.
 The financial expert and author of “A Tip a Day with Ellie Kay” was $40,000 in debt when she quit her job as a stockbroker and had five children in seven years.
 “There’s this hidden factor that can’t be measured on the bottom line, which is, ‘Is having a baby right for us?'” she says.
 Still, she adds, being baby-hungry isn’t enough to keep a family financially afloat.
 “When we had our children, we accepted a much lower standard of living.
 We got creative in the ways we paid down debt and made ends meet.
 In two-and-a-half years, we were debt-free.”

 Counting the cost

 In an ideal world, everyone would erase their debt before becoming parents.
 “The reality is that if you wait until the perfect time to have a baby, it’ll never happen,” says Karin Maloney Stifler, a financial planner and co-founder of Walden Wealth Partners, near Cleveland, Ohio.
 “The decision always involves a certain leap of faith.”

 Do your homework beforehand and you can ensure that your new baby won’t break the bank.
 Here’s how: